microsoft/Windows-Camera/Samples/NetworkMediaStreamer/Readme.md

  This base implementation supports H264 RTP via RTSP .
 The code can be extended very easily to support more RTP payloads and other protocols as well.
 Refer to this figure to understand the interaction between various components.

 ![NetworkStreamer Block Diagram](docs/RTSPVideoStreamer.jpg)
+ In the above figure, the red arrows denote Media data flow and the black arrows denote command and control flow.

  ## RTPSink
  The RTP streaming is implemented as a COM class which implements [IMFMediaSink](https://docs.microsoft.com/en-us/windows/win32/api/mfidl/nn-mfidl-imfmediasink).
 This class encapsulates the Network media stream sink which does the actual packetization work and UDP streaming.
 The NetworkMediaStream sink can be controlled via two interfaces:
  1. [IMFStreamSink](https://docs.microsoft.com/en-us/windows/win32/api/mfidl/nn-mfidl-imfstreamsink)